 Although many of those would be great fodder for a blog, I’d like to explore the last one.
 I had a client the other day who was talking to me about religion.
-He said that none of them made sense because heaven, paradise or nirvana is always described as peaceful and easy.
+He said that none of them made sense because heaven, paradise, or nirvana is always described as peaceful and easy.
 That sounded like hell to him.
 He said that if we didn’t have something interesting and a bit challenging, we would be bored and unhappy.
-Okay, he IS a lawyer who specialized in intense international negotiations but still, I kinda have to agree with him.
+Okay, he IS a lawyer who specialized in intense international negotiations, but still, I kind of have to agree with him.

 Bear with me through a graph and some explaining.

-The 4 lines show how different people might respond.
+The four lines show how different people might respond.
 If tension is too high (red zone), or too low (blue zone) people get overwhelmed or bored.
-When this happens they become less able to attend.
-They drop tasks, forget things, get grouchy, shutdown and otherwise can’t respond appropriately and/or move to the next task.
+When this happens, they become less able to attend.
+They drop tasks, forget things, get grouchy, shutdown, and otherwise can’t respond appropriately and/or move to the next task.

 The point is that people naturally seek the right stimulation that keeps them in the window of performance.
 It needs to be enough tension to keep us interested in the game but not so much tension that we can’t keep up or we have a meltdown.
 Watch it in your lives.
 Watch it in the lives of others.
 Everyone seeks the window.
 Kids seek it more blatantly than adults do.